Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: The A-model: Lagrangian Floer theory in trivalent configurations

 \subsubsection{Propagating discs with one concave corner}

-One of the two ways in which a one-parameter family of propagating perturbed holomorphic discs with $k+1$ marked points mapping to Floer generators $p_0,p_1,\dots,p_k$ can arise is when one of the components of $u(S)$ maps to an immersed polygon with a concave corner at one of the marked points, say $p_i\in \cX(L_{i-1},L_i)$, and all the other components are rigid.
-Such configurations deform by moving a boundary branch point along either $L_{i-1}$ or $L_i$ to create a slit in the polygon, which extends from the concave corner along either Lagrangian as depicted in the central part of Figure \ref{fig:ainfty}.
+We first consider the case of a one-parameter family of propagating perturbed holomorphic discs with $k+1$ marked points mapping to Floer generators $p_0,p_1,\dots,p_k$, and whose image has a concave corner at one of the marked points, say $p_i\in \cX(L_{i-1},L_i)$.
+The simplest stratum in this family consists of configurations where the slit does not propagate; in this case, one of the components of $u(S)$ maps to an immersed polygon with a concave corner at $p_i$, and all the other components are rigid.
+Such configurations deform by moving the boundary branch point along either $L_{i-1}$ or $L_i$ to create a slit in the polygon, which extends from the concave corner along either Lagrangian as depicted in the central part of Figure \ref{fig:ainfty}.
 In usual Lagrangian Floer theory on Riemann surfaces, each component of a 1-dimensional moduli space is an interval, whose ends are reached when the slit extends all the way across and eventually hits the boundary of the concave polygon, breaking it into a pair of smaller convex polygons.
 These broken configurations contribute to the coefficient of $p_0$ in the left-hand side of \eqref{eq:ainfty}, and the $A_\infty$-relation expresses the fact that they arise in cancelling pairs.
 (The area and holonomy weights of broken configurations match those of the unbroken configuration of which they are extremal deformations, hence they are equal at both ends of the interval).